 I. Regulations and Timetable for Submitting Thesis

-2. The instructor or evaluation committee will submit the mark for the thesis to the Registrar's Office no later than four calendar days after the last day of the April examination period on April 22 .
-(Calendar Regulation 10.9.2);
+2. The instructor or evaluation committee will submit the mark for the thesis to the Registrar's Office no later than four calendar days after the last day of the April examination period on April 28 .
+(Calendar Regulation 10.9.2c ii);

-3. The student is responsible for submitting two copies; (one digital via email to firstname.lastname@example.org and one bound paper copy must be submitted to the Deans' Office no later than April 17 in accordance with Calendar Regulation 10.10.5.
+3. The student is responsible for submitting two copies; (one digital with Appendix 3 via email to email@example.com and one bound paper copy must be submitted to the Deans' Office no later than April 24 in accordance with Calendar Regulation 10.10.5b.
 The hard copy of the thesis is placed in the University Archives; the digital copy is made available electronically via the Library catalogue.
 Some departments require that another bound copy be submitted for the departmental collection.
 It is also expected that the student will wish to keep at least one copy for her/his personal library.
 (Reproduction/Binding can be done at Departmental Support Services in the Wallace McCain Student Centre).

 II.
 Technical Details

 1. The original copy must be typed and printed on bond, 8½" by 11" paper.
 A 12 point font is required.
 Spacing can be 1.5 or single spacing with a space between paragraphs unless otherwise specified (e.g., by the Department).
 The thesis may be printed double-sided and the use of a "gutter" on the binding edge is recommended.